 Many years of being in and out of jail & prison, high cost of crime & families impacted by crime.
 There is no upside in creating lifelong offenders which is exactly what we do by charging eleven and twelve year olds as adults.

 “Children that are the victims of failed personal responsibility are not my problem, nor are they the problem of the State Of Minnesota” MN Past Governor Tim Pawlenty.

 No one wins when we abandon five year olds to be brutalized by abusive families and the losses grow as we incarcerate more and more juveniles.
 Punishing abandoned children as adults is its own crime.

 As Supreme Court Chief Justice Kathleen Blatz so aptly stated, “the difference between that poor child and a felon is about eight years”

-Vote for child friendly programs and call your state legislators and tell them to do the same.
+Vote for mental health services and child friendly programs for at risk children and call your state legislators and tell them to do the same.
 All adults are the protectors of all children.

 Recommend the exhibit to your college/university/museum – start the conversation where you live.